 "The 529 plan is a particularly attractive savings option for younger children because of the front-loading option and the long-term market growth potential," says Ajay Sarkaria, a senior wealth planning specialist at Fidelity Investments.
 "They also provide a vehicle for tax-free gifting."

 A parent or grandparent can use an UGMA or UTMA account (i.e., "custodial" account) to save for a child, and they would have broad investment options and no limit on contributions.
 But the child named on the account would gain control once they reach a specified age governed by state rules, which in many places is 18.
-Grandparents would also still have gift tax limitations of up to $16,000 per beneficiary.
-So, you would need to be ready to give up control of the money and consider the tax implications.
+Grandparents would also still have gift tax limitations of up to $17,000 per beneficiary in 2023.
+So you would need to be ready to give up control of the money and consider the tax implications.

 - Broad investment options.
 While the loss of control might be a disadvantage to many parents or grandparents, the greater range of investment options in a custodial account versus a 529 plan could be attractive to a knowledgeable, self-directed investor.